The Agile Data (AD) Method

 • Enables evolutionary database development.

-• Although possible to implement by hand, you really want to invest in database refactoring tooling.
+• Although it is possible to implement by hand, you really want to invest in a database refactoring tool.

-• Not possible for data sources that do not support executable functionality, stored procedures for example, such as CSV files.
+• Not possible for data sources that do not support executable functionality, such as stored procedures, for example.

-• Requires capability to schedule, and then execute upon, removal of refactoring scaffolding once systems that access the data source are updated.
+• Requires the capability to schedule and then execute upon the removal of refactoring scaffolding once systems that access the data source are updated.

 Data Repair